 Plenty of room for your gear and warm clothing in the vehicles.
 You will have the best vantage point at all times, and you will never be held back by sitting in an overcrowded van or bus filled with too many other photographers.

-Flexibility, which affords us the the opportunity to adjust the schedule in variable weather and allows us to cover unique topics that our participants are most interested in.
+Flexibility, which allows us to adjust the schedule in variable weather and to cover unique topics that our participants are most interested in.